iftechfoundation/discoggin/README.md

 At present, Discoggin can only play Z-code games (file suffix `.z1` through `.z8` plus `.zblorb`) and Glulx games (file suffix `.ulx` and `.gblorb`).
 It does not support extended display features like graphics, sound, or hyperlinks.
 (So `.z6` is not actually going to work.)

 `UNDO` does not work in Z-code games.
-Neither does `SCRIPT ON`.
-(The transcript turns on but turns off again immediately.)

 There is currently no way to download save files.
 Similarly, you can create a transcript, but there is no way to view it.